-Agenda Item 1 February 26, 2018
+Agenda Item 1 August 27, 2018

-SUBJECT: Consideration for tentative approval of the request of Pulte Homes of Michigan, LLC, JSP17-62, for a Planned Suburban Low-Rise (PSLR) Overlay Development Agreement Application and Concept Plan for the Villas at Stonebrook development.
-The subject property is approximately 26 acres of land located on the east side of Wixom Road, north of Eleven Mile Road, in Section 17 (previously known as the Profile Steel property).
+SUBJECT: Consideration for approval of the request of Pulte Homes of Michigan, LLC, JSP17-62, for a Planned Suburban Low-Rise (PSLR) Overlay Development Agreement Application and Revised Concept Plan for the Villas at Stonebrook development.
+The subject property is approximately 26 acres of land located on the east side of Wixom Road, north of Eleven Mile Road, in Section 17.
 The applicant is proposing 43 duplex units (86 homes total) in "age-targeted" ranch-style homes.
-Buch